mostav02/me_cleaner_wiki/How-does-it-work?.md

  * removing the EFFS presence flag
  * correcting the FPT checksum

-Now the ME image contains only the FTPR partition, as every other partition has been overwritten by 0xff.
+Now the ME image contains only the FTPR partition, as every other partition has been overwritten by 0xff; it's time to dig deeper into the FTPR partition and remove as many modules as possible:

-For pre-Skylake images, the internal structure of the partitions is known, and also most of the modules can be removed.
+### ME versions from 6.0 (Nehalem) to 10.x (Broadwell)

 The LZMA modules are placed after the Huffman data (after the [LLUT](http://me.bios.io/ME_blob_format#LLUT_Breakdown)) and their positions are clearly saved inside the manifests, so they can easily be removed.